abdullah-erturk/Encryption-Decryption-Tool/README.md

 ### USAGE:

+There are 2 types of usage methods for the program.

+#### First method (installation):
 Run the program, answer "yes" to the question about the installation of the program on the console screen.

 The installation will be completed in a short time.

-Now you can use it with the "Encrypt File" options when you right-click on any file in the Windows environment and the "Decrypt File" options for encrypted files.
+Now, when you right-click on any file in the Windows environment, you can use it with the "Encrypt File" option and for encrypted files, with the "Remove File Encryption" option.

+#### Second method (drag-drop-encrypt/decrypt):
+Drag and drop any file with any extension onto the encrypt.exe file, a console screen will open and ask you to specify a password.

+To decrypt an encrypted file, drag and drop the .enc file onto the encrypt.exe file and enter the password you specified before.

 ### IMPORTANT NOTES: